 Energy development, specifically oil, natural gas, wind, and solar energy are ongoing developments in this herd.
 Continued coordination with the BLM, OSLI, and energy developers will remain a priority to minimize disturbance in migration corridor habitats.
+Invasive species invasion and current fence conditions are threats where partners are working towards solutions.

 Increased energy development, both traditional oil and gas and newer sources such as wind and solar, remain long term risks in this herd.
+Vegetation management and fence modifications are both immediate and long-term threats.

 To insure that there are no significant declines in mule deer distribution and abundance, it will be important to maintain habitat function of mule deer seasonal ranges.
 Upon corridor designation, geospatial data has been made available to the federal land managers and public to encourage the development of an acceptable plan for avoidance, minimization, rectification and/or restoration to maintain habitat function prior to project development.
-Habitat projects at the landscape scale are planned in the herd unit.
+Habitat projects including invasive species treatments and fence modifications are planned within the herd unit.